slint-ui/slint/docs/building.md

 # SixtyFPS build guide

-This page explain how to build and test sixtyfps.
+This page explain how to build and test SixtyFPS.

 ## Prerequisites